Catherine Cusack (she/her)

 Contact Rose at rlovett@gmfts.org

 Rose joined the Green Mountain Farm-to-School team in November 2022.
 As Development Manager, Rose is responsible for fundraising and communications activities.
-Originally from New Hampshire, Rose attended Keene State College where she graduated with a B.A. in Sociology and a minor in Environmental Studies.
+Originally from New Hampshire, Rose attended Keene State College where she graduated with a B.A. in Sociology and a minor in Environmental Studies in 2017.
 After college, Rose served as an Americorps VISTA in the City of Boston’s Office of Neighborhood Services.
 She then spent three years working on the development team of Boston-based nonprofit, Project Place.
-In December 2021, Rose moved to Shelburne, Vermont and worked as a Communications Manager at North Country Animal League before coming to GMFTS.
-Outside of work, Rose enjoys drawing, reading, writing, traveling, and spending time in nature.
-Rose is excited to apply her development experience to support the continued growth of GMFTS.
+In 2021, Rose moved to Vermont and worked as a Communications Manager at North Country Animal League before coming to GMFTS.
+Outside of work, Rose enjoys writing, traveling, and spending time in Nature.
+Rose is happy to apply her development experience to support the continued growth of GMFTS.

 Meggie Patton (she/her)